rohailahmad-code/100DaysOfCode/Days/Day1.md

 <hr>

-React coponents are independent and reusable bits of code.
+React components are independent and reusable bits of code.
 They serve the same purpose as JavaScript Function, but work in isolation and return HTML.

 Components come in two types: